 Stephen considers his approach to therapy to be eclectic and tailored uniquely to each client and their own personal stories.
 He incorporates interpersonal, existential, cognitive-behavioral, and psychodynamic approaches.
 He is also committed to staying current on the most recent developments in neuropsychology.

 Prior to working as a therapist, Stephen spent nearly ten years in law enforcement and four years with the FBI.
-While he values the time he spent in civil service, he came to terms with the fact that he was better suited to be a conduit of mercy rather than agent of justice.
-He has found his niche and his calling in the field of psychotherapy.
+While he values the time he spent in civil service, he came to terms with the fact that he was better suited to be a conduit of mercy rather than an agent of justice.

 Informed by attachment theory, Joe incorporates effective counseling models to work with individuals, families, and couples.
 His passion is to help people recover their hearts so they can be who they are made to be and do what they are made to do.